CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/batch-status.md

 # Batch Status

+Batch status indicators help users quickly identify the condition of batches within the Pick Order process.
+By using color-coded records, SAP Business One provides clear visual cues on batch availability, expiry, and accessibility, ensuring efficient inventory management and reducing errors in batch selection.

+---

 ## Batch Record Colors

-Within Pick Order, the Batch records are displayed in different colors to provide their status information:
+In the Pick Order screen, batch records are displayed in different colors based on their status:

-- Red – Expiry date has passed.
+- **Red**: the expiry date has passed.
-- Blue – Warning Expiry Date has passed.
+- **Blue**: the warning Expiry Date has passed.
-- Black – both the Expiry date and Warning Date have not been reached.
+- **Black**: neither the expiry date nor the warning date has been reached.
-- Grey – Locked and Non Accessible Batch set to DISPLAY based on [configuration settings](./manual-and-backflush-issue-type-configuration.md); Batch records are displayed but cannot be picked.
+- **Grey**: the batch is locked or non-accessible, set to DISPLAY based on [configuration settings](./manual-and-backflush-issue-type-configuration.md); these records are visible but cannot be picked.

 ![Available Batches](./media/batch-status/available-batches.webp)

 ## SAP Business One Documents

 The Batch color rules (apart from Grey) have been implemented within Delivery, Goods Return, Inventory Transfer, and Goods Issue documents.

+---
+The batch status color-coding system in SAP Business One enhances inventory visibility and helps prevent errors in batch selection.
+By incorporating these status indicators into key documents, businesses can improve traceability, optimize stock utilization, and streamline warehouse operations.